anisdismail/Data-Analysis-Projects/README.md

-This repository is a collection of Data Science projects I was working on lately.
-These projects tackle the different fields of Data Science, including but not restriced to data cleaning, data analysis and data visualization.
+This repository is a collection of data science projects I was working on lately.
+These projects tackle the different fields of data science, including but not restriced to data cleaning, data analysis and data visualization.